 If you have a hillside on your property, use it.
 Nothing creates a more natural waterfall than an existing downhill slope that requires very little planning other than laying out the waterproofing needed to keep the water from soaking into the soil.

 What is the first thing people see walking up to your front door?
-In my case it’s my poorly planned front yard landscaping.
+In my case, it’s my poorly planned front yard landscaping.
 Is that the first impression you want to give?
-Too many times we focus on our backyard hideaway where we spend the majority of our time, and neglect the front of the house.
-A simple waterfall and pond changes that completely and gives a welcoming first impression to your visitors.
+Too many times we focus on our backyard hideaway where we spend the majority of our time and neglect the front of the house.
+A simple waterfall and pond change that completely and gives a welcoming first impression to your visitors.

 Sometimes when we think waterfall, we have in our minds something we can look up at, not down upon.
 Most of us cannot fathom having anything more than a simple garden waterfall to bring the sound of moving water to our outdoor living areas, but if you can, go big.
 Stacked rocks and elaborate planning went into this gorgeous design that truly defines the meaning of waterfall.